WELCOME! Find what you need

 text evidence teaching resource cover for reading passages about primates

-Bundle of Primates and Woodland Animals Reading Passages – 17 nonfiction passages to practice finding text evidence from primates and woodland animals reading passages.
-This set teaches students to find text evidence to prove their answers.
-Just print and go!
+Bundle of Primates and Woodland Animals Reading Passages – This set includes 17 nonfiction passages focused on primates and woodland animals, designed to help students practice finding text evidence to support their answers.
+It’s a ready-to-use resource: simply print and go!

 cover of Text Evidence Fall Passages Fiction and Nonfiction Passages

-Fall – Autumn-Themed Reading Passages – Your students will LOVE these 20 nonfiction and fiction passages focusing on fall – autumn topics.
-Students will learn to pull important information and facts from the passages and develop written responses using the key elements.
+Fall – Autumn-Themed Reading Passages – Engage your students with these 20 nonfiction and fiction passages centered around fall and autumn themes.
+Students will learn to pull out important information and facts from the passages and develop written responses using key elements.

 cover of Text Evidence Winter Passages Fiction and Nonfiction Passages

-Winter-Themed Reading Passages – These 20 fiction and nonfiction passages focus on winter topics students will enjoy reading.
+Winter-Themed Reading Passages – Engage your students with these 20 fiction and nonfiction passages that focus on winter topics.
 Students will read the passages and identify specific information needed to answer comprehension questions.

 cover image of Spring focused reading passages

-Spring-Themed Reading Passages – Your students will LOVE these 20 fiction and nonfiction spring-focused passages!
-Students will read the passages and then answer questions by locating the necessary information from the reading and highlighting or underlining it in a designated color – that’s their text evidence.
+Spring-Themed Reading Passages – Your students will love these 20 fiction and nonfiction passages about spring!
+They’ll read the texts and then answer questions by finding and marking the needed information in a specific color as their text evidence.

 citing-text-evidence-writing-stems-pinterest-pin

-Writing Stems for Citing Text Evidence Bulletin Board Set – This Writing Stems-Citing Text Evidence bulletin board set contains writing stems (also known as thinking stems) to help students put their thoughts and answers into words.
-In addition, the writing stems provide a starting place for students when answering text-based questions as they develop and write quality answers.
+Writing Stems for Citing Text Evidence Bulletin Board Set – This set includes writing stems (also known as thinking stems) to help students put their thoughts and answers into words.
+These stems also provide a starting point for answering text-based questions and writing thorough responses.

-RACES Constructed Response Strategy Bulletin Board Poster Set – RACES is an easy-to-remember strategy that helps students remember the key components to writing a solid response to questions.
-When teaching students to write constructed responses – this is a fantastic strategy!
+RACES Constructed Response Strategy Bulletin Board Poster Set – RACES is an easy-to-remember strategy that helps students remember the key components to writing a strong response to questions.
+It’s an excellent tool for teaching constructed responses.

 Finally,

-Please follow me at my Teachers Pay Teachers StorePinterest, and Facebook if you found this article useful!
+Please follow me at my Teachers Pay Teachers StorePinterest, and Facebook if you found this article helpful!
 I’d LOVE to hear from you!

 text evidence teaching resource cover for reading passages about primates and woodland animals